All Products

 As displayed in the preceding figure, if ECS 1 can receive the response, the data center and VPC are connected.

-Step 2: Encrypt the dedicated connection over the Express Connect circuit
+Step 2: Encrypt private traffic over the Express Connect circuit

-After the data center is connected to the VPC, you can create a private IPsec-VPN connection between the customer gateway device and transit router, and configure routes to encrypt and transmit traffic over the private IPsec-VPN connection between the data center and VPC.
+After private connectivity is established between the data center and the VPC, you can create a private IPsec-VPN connection between the on-premises gateway device and the transit router.
+Then, you can configure routes to direct traffic between the data center and the VPC through the private IPsec-VPN connection to encrypt the private traffic.

 1. Add the CIDR block 10.10.10.0/24 for the transit router.
 For more information, see Transit router CIDR blocks.